antolu/LHCbDIRAC/docs/source/Certification/install.rst

 ======================================================

 The following procedure applies to pre-releases (AKA certification releases) and it is a simpler version of what applies to production releases.

+This page details the duty of the release manager.
+The certification manager duties are detailed in the next page.

 What for
 ====================

-The certification manager of LHCbDIRAC has the role of:
+The *release manager* of LHCbDIRAC has the role of:

-1. creating the release
+1. creating the pre-release
 2. making basic tests
 3. deploying it in the certification setup

+The *certification manager* would then follow-up on this by:
 4. making even more tests

-Several iterations of the above, before:
+And, after several iterations of the above, before:
 5. merging in the production branch

+Points 4 and 5 won't anyway be part of this first document.

 1. Creating the release